zmilan/yii-vNotifer/README.md

 # yii-vNotifier

-This extensions provide a Node.js application (notification server), and a set of Yii class for the easy usage.
+This extension provides a Node.js application (notification server), and a set of Yii classes for easy usage.

-Please notice: at the current stage this is only a tech demo, as many error handling and function are not implemented yet.
+Please note: at the current stage this is only a tech demo, as many error handling and functions are not implemented yet.

 ### Requirements: